-In assessing whether the contractual cash flows are solely payments of principal and interest, the Group considers the contractual terms of the instrument.
+In assessing whether the contractual cash flows are SPPI, the Group considers the contractual terms of the instrument.
 This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
 In making this assessment, the Group considers: